red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 -rw-rw-r--.
 2 gluster gluster 2.5M Nov 10 14:17 ecfile5
 </code></div>

+Re-start the Gluster services on the nodes where you stopped them above.

 ```bash
 for i in 2 5; do ssh root@rhgs$i "systemctl start glusterd.service"; done
 ```

+Confirm that the `ecvol` volume is no longer in a `DEGRADED` state.

 ```bash
 sudo gstatus -w -v ecvol